Medical expert of the article

 - external ophthalmoplegia

-- increased protein in the liquor
+- increased protein levels in cerebrospinal fluid

 Dystrophic myotonia

-Paroxysmal myoplegia (recurrent paralysis)
+Paroxysmal myoplegia (periodic paralysis)

 Myasthenia

-Differential diagnosis is carried out with other viral infections that can affect the lower motor neuron: rabies and herpes zoster.
-Other diseases often requiring a differential diagnosis with acute polio include Guillain-Barré syndrome, acute intermittent porphyria, botulism, toxic polyneuropathy, transverse myelitis, and acute compression of the spinal cord in epidural abscess.
+Differential diagnosis includes other viral infections that can affect the lower motor neuron: rabies and herpes zoster.
+Other diseases that often require differential diagnosis with acute poliomyelitis include Guillain-Barré syndrome, acute intermittent porphyria, botulism, toxic polyneuropathies, transverse myelitis, and acute spinal cord compression in epidural abscess.

-Processes in the brain stem, posterior cranial fossa and craniospinal region
+Processes in the brainstem, posterior cranial fossa and craniospinal region

 Psychogenic dysphonia and dysphagia